-Do note that an individual taxpayer should obtain the interest paid certificate and keep the necessary documents such as tax invoice and loan documents handy at the time of filing of the return.
+Do note that an individual taxpayer should obtain the interest-paid certificate and keep the necessary documents such as tax invoices and loan documents handy at the time of filing the return.

-The Phase-II of the scheme has started from 1 April 2019 and will be completed by 31 March 2022.
-The Phase-II is an expanded version of the first phase.
-FAME India Phase II has a total outlay of Rs 10000 Crores over a period of 3 years from 1 April 2019 to 31 March 2022.
+Under the scheme, incentives are available for 3-wheelers, 4-wheelers and electric 2-wheelers.
+The Phase II of the scheme started on 1 April 2019 and will be completed by 31 March 2022.
+Phase II is an expanded version of the first phase.
+FAME India Phase II has a total outlay of Rs 10,000 crores over a period of 3 years from 1 April 2019 to 31 March 2022.